enkidevs/curriculum/coding-intro/coding-intro-core/core-concepts/think-like-a-coder.md

 Imagine you have to simulate grabbing 5 coins from 3 different jars.

-You could make a function, `pick_coins`, with 3 commands and use it 5 times, saving yourself a lot of time.
+You could make a function, `pick_coins`, with three commands and use it five times, saving yourself a lot of time.

 ```python
 pick_coins(){